 Mr. Křetínský currently also serves on multiple boards of companies within the Group, as well as outside of the Group.
-These include positions with companies both affiliated and unaffiliated with EPH, including positions of chairman of the board of directors of Czech Media Invest, a.s., AC Sparta Praha fotbal, a.s., J&T Credit Investments, a.s., EP Power Europe, a.s., EP Industries, a.s., EPH Financing CZ, a.s., PT, EC Investments a.s., Letná Properties, a.s., AC Real Estate, a.s., EPIF Investments a.s. and SPP-Infrastructure, a.s; a member of the board of directors of Czech News Center a.s., EPH Financing SK, a.s., and CN Invest a.s.; managing director of EP Investment Advisors, s.r.o., United Energy Moldova, s.r.o., Eggborough Power Limited, Serafico investment s.r.o., Czech Innovation Lab s.r.o., EP Investment S.à r.l., EP Investment II S.à r.l., EP Produzione S.p.A., Fiume Santo S.p.A., EP UK Investments Ltd. and EP UK Power Development Ltd; chairman of the supervisory board of EP Commodities, a.s., Sully system a.s., and NAFTA a.s.; and a member of the supervisory board of Nadační fond AC Sparta Praha, Kapsova Vila, a.s. and ANDELTA, a.s.
+These include positions with companies both affiliated and unaffiliated with EPH, including positions of chairman of the board of directors of Czech Media Invest, a.s., AC Sparta Praha fotbal, a.s., J&T Credit

+Investments, a.s., EP Power Europe, a.s., EP Global Commerce a.s., EPH Financing CZ, a.s., EC Investments a.s., Letná Properties, a.s., AC Real Estate, a.s., EPIF Investments a.s., INTERNATIONAL MEDIA INVEST a.s., CZECH RADIO SERVICES a.s., Czech Radio Center a.s. and SPP-Infrastructure, a.s; a member of the board of directors of Czech News Center a.s. and EPH Financing SK, a.s., managing director of EP Investment Advisors, s.r.o., United Energy Moldova, s.r.o., Eggborough Power Limited, Serafico investment s.r.o., Czech Innovation Lab s.r.o., CZECH PRINT CENTER - Development s.r.o., EP Investment S.à r.l., EP Investment II S.à r.l., EP UK Investments Ltd., EP Global Commerce GmbH, EP Global Commerce II GmbH, EP Global Commerce VI GmbH and EP UK Power Development Ltd; chairman of the supervisory board of EP Commodities, a.s., EP Industries, a.s., Mall Group a.s. and NAFTA a.s.; and a member of the supervisory board of Nadační fond AC Sparta Praha, Kapsova Vila, a.s., ANDELTA, a.s., EVROPA 2 spol. s r.o, RADIO BONTON a.s., Frekvence 1, a.s., Active Radio a.s. and INFINITIV spol. s r.o.

-In the past five years, Mr. Křetínský has served as chairman of the board of directors of Fiume Santo S.p.A., EP Produzione S.p.A., Nadace J&T, and ACS PROPERTIES, a.s., as a member of the board of directors of DCR Investment a.s. and as chairman of the supervisory board of SLOVENSKÉ ENERGETICKÉ STROJÁRNE a.s.
+In the past five years, Mr. Křetínský has served as chairman of the board of directors of Nadace J&T, and ACS PROPERTIES, a.s., as a member of the board of directors of DCR Investment a.s.

-Mr. Křetínský is currently a direct shareholder of CZECH MEDIA INVEST a.s. and EC Investments a.s., an indirect shareholder of EPH and EP Industries, a.s., , and through them, Mr. Křetínský is also an indirect shareholder of their respective subsidiaries.
+Mr. Křetínský is currently a direct shareholder of CZECH MEDIA INVEST a.s., EP Global Commerce a.s. and EC Investments a.s., an indirect shareholder of EPH and EP Industries, a.s. and through them, Mr. Křetínský is also an indirect shareholder of their respective subsidiaries.